 September 3, 2017.
 Victoria, Texas.
 Red Cross volunteer Charlie Magee of Laramie, Wyoming, hands out hot meals out of an Emergency Response Vehicle.
 Charlie was helped by the Red Cross when his home was affected by a tornado which motivated him to join the organization a year ago.
 He said, "The Red Cross symbol means help and that is why I'm here."
-Photo by Chuck Haupt for the American Red Cross impactful extreme rainfall events are and Hurricane Harvey recovery efforts provide an important opportunity to positively influence these factors.
+Photo: Chuck Haupt/American Red Cross impactful extreme rainfall events are and Hurricane Harvey recovery efforts provide an important opportunity to positively influence these factors.